By Jack Findaro, Co-founder and Managing Partner of Vetted Biz

 This information gap in the small business for sale market has been a significant inspiration behind the Vetted Biz platform.
 It is the reason why we focus so much time and energy on finding businesses that have verifiable data as it is absolutely necessary in order to ensure that a business buyer is as informed as possible before making their investment decision.
 Transparency for both the buyer and seller of a small business increases the chances that an agreed upon price can be found and a deal executed.
 Without proper, verifiable data, it becomes exceedingly difficult for a business buyer to justify investing a large sum of capital into a small business.

 The lack of data may not even necessarily be due to nefarious actions or due to the small business owner looking to hide the information from potential buyers.
 In fact, many small business and very small business owners manage their business day-to-day based off of a few key metrics, such as The total amount in dollars made in the business before expenses are deducted.
-See also Gross Revenue…., cost of goods sold, and available cash.
+See also Gross Revenue…., Also known as Cost of Sales, Cost of Goods Sold includes the direct costs associated with generating revenue.
+Depending on the business, it can be physical products, supplies, and/or payroll….
+More, and available cash.
 Interestingly, the business owner might not just be able to operate their business in such a way, but rather operate the business quite successfully!
 Additionally, while many small business owners are moving towards online bookkeeping software such as QuickBooks Online (QBO), which is a significant help when auditing the data of a small or very small business, many small business owners still use inaccurate, old-fashioned bookkeeping practices such as using excel spreadsheets or maintaining transaction logs in a notebook.

 Even when accepting the assumption that the data is verifiable and accurate, there is a strong chance that even that will not be enough.
 In particular, a business buyer will need to figure out how the data might be distorted.
 Common examples of how the data can be distorted include: